CodeIsaMystic/react-testing/apps/all-locations/README.md

 ## Introduction

-As mentioned in the requirements, this "small code test application" is an sample of a real professional project.
+As mentioned in the requirements, this "small app test" is a sample of a real professional project.
 We attempt so, to think this app in terms of a large scalable application.
+I decided as much as can to think in terms of reusable components, trying to visualizing what could be the app in his complex version even If I do not have all the information.
+It would involve, for sure, to communicate with the teams (designers, leader and or backend) to adapt in consequence.

 ## First Thoughts